CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

     from dask.distributed import Client
     client = Client("tls://localhost:8786")

 Then we bundle everything up to run our job, making use of the Dask executor.
-To do this, we must point to a client within executor_args.
+We must point it to our client as defined above.
+In the Runner, we specify that we want to make use of the NanoAODSchema (as our input file is a NanoAOD).

 .. code-block:: python